 Choosing your degree and courses

-Get ready to apply online—use our tools and resources to choose a degree and select what courses you'll take in your first year at Victoria.
+Get ready to apply online—use our tools to choose a degree and select what courses you'll take in your first year at Victoria University of Wellington.

 Everyone is different—some people study a degree to help them get a particular job, while others want to keep their options open and study something they are fascinated with.
 There’s no right way to approach this decision, be sure to choose subjects and courses that you’re really interested in and excited to spend time on—you’ll always do better at what you enjoy.